BACKUP Health – Support for partners in their work with the Global Fund

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-HIV, tuberculosis and malaria kill several million people each year and are responsible for a high burden of disease in many countries around the globe.
-In 2002, the international community founded the Global Fund to Fight AIDS, Tuberculosis and Malaria with an annual budget of nearly USD 4 billion for commitments to programmes in over 140 partner countries.
+HIV, tuberculosis and malaria cause several million deaths each year and are responsible for a high burden of disease in many countries around the world.
+In 2002, the international community founded the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+The Global Fund currently supports over 100 countries with a budget of around eleven billion US dollars (2017-2019).
 In addition to preventing and treating the three diseases, the main focus is on strengthening health systems, human rights and gender equality.

 Thanks to grants from the Global Fund, recipient countries have been able to improve and expand their health services in recent years.
-This has made a crucial contribution to fighting the three diseases.
-In order to use the grants effectively and efficiently, the countries must be able to submit project applications to the Global Fund that meet the criteria for support, and comply with good governance and risk management requirements.
-Other challenges include mainstreaming the supported programmes in the health sector and providing key and vulnerable populations with access to basic health services.
+This has made a crucial contribution to the fight against the three diseases.
+In order to use the grants effectively and efficiently, the countries must be able to submit project applications to the Global Fund that meet the criteria for support, and comply with requirements in terms of good governance and appropriate risk management.
+Additional challenges include mainstreaming the supported programmes in the health sector and providing access to basic health services for key and vulnerable populations.

-Selected countries implement programmes financed by the Global Fund more efficiently and effectively with respect to coordination in the health sector, health systems strengthening and management.
+Selected countries implement their programmes financed by the Global Fund better as regards coordination in the health sector, strengthening of the health system and management.

-BACKUP Health supports better implementation of the programmes financed by the Global Fund.
-It helps ensure that grants are used efficiently and in a manner that is geared to the target group and to strengthening health systems.
-In so doing, it boosts the effectiveness and sustainability of the funded activities.
-Indirectly, this improves people’s access to prevention, diagnosis and treatment measures for HIV, tuberculosis and malaria, as well as to other health services.
+BACKUP supports better implementation of the programmes financed by the Global Fund.
+The project helps to ensure that grants are used in an efficient manner that focuses on the target groups and strengthens the health system.
+In this way, it boosts the effectiveness and sustainability of the funded measures.
+Indirectly, people’s access to prevention, diagnosis and treatment measures for HIV, tuberculosis and malaria, as well as to other health services, is also improved.

-The programme supports cooperation partners in three main intervention areas:
+The project supports cooperation partners primarily in three intervention areas:

 - Governance of Country Coordinating Mechanisms for Global Fund programmes and their coordination in the health sector

-The capacities of Country Coordinating Mechanisms are strengthened, enabling them to better manage applications submitted to the Global Fund and the programmes to be implemented.
-BACKUP also helps to improve coordination and integration of these bodies’ activities in the health sector.
+Country Coordinating Mechanisms are strengthened in terms of managing applications submitted to the Global Fund and the programmes to be implemented.
+BACKUP also helps to improve coordination with other bodies in national health sectors.

-Within the framework of a consulting contract, the Euro Health Group provides technical advice to support selected countries in interlinking the Coordinating Mechanisms and their work with other coordinating bodies in the health sector.
+Within the framework of a consulting contract, Euro Health Group provides technical advice to support selected countries so that the work of the Country Coordinating Mechanisms is better harmonised with other coordinating bodies in the health sector.

-- Use of Global Fund grants for strengthening health systems
+- Use of Global Fund grants to strengthen health systems

-Partners are assisted in mainstreaming health systems strengthening in the applications they submit to the Global Fund.
-In this way, the Global Fund makes a greater contribution to strong, adaptable and sustainable health systems, offering better protection from diseases and outbreaks.
+The partners are supported in mainstreaming health systems strengthening in the funding applications and implementation plans for the Global Fund.
+This increases the contribution of the Global Fund to achieving strong, adaptable and sustainable health systems and also offers greater protection against diseases and outbreaks of illnesses.

-BACKUP strengthens Global Fund recipients’ systems to ensure that programmes are implemented in line with contractual agreements and to minimise the improper use of grants.
-In particular, support is provided in the areas of risk and financial management, monitoring and reporting, as well as the management of sub-recipients.
+BACKUP strengthens the systems of grant recipients to ensure that programmes are implemented in line with agreements and to minimise the misuse of grants.
+In particular, the areas of risk and financial management, monitoring and reporting are supported, as is the management of sub-recipients.

-Alongside these core intervention areas, there are several cross-cutting themes: participation by civil society and key and vulnerable populations, human rights and gender equality are cross-cutting issues in the three intervention areas.
+Participation by civil society and key and vulnerable populations, human rights and gender equality are cross-cutting issues in the three intervention areas.

 BACKUP works on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Since 2013, the programme has been co-funded by the Swiss Agency for Development and Cooperation (SDC).
+Since 2013, this programme has been co-financed by the Swiss Agency for Development and Cooperation (SDC).